Frequently Asked Questions

 What is the Show Me Challenge?

 The Show Me Challenge is an organization assessment tool offered by the Excellence in Missouri Foundation (EiMF), the Baldrige organization that serves Missouri and Kansas.
 The assessment seeks to determine organizational strengths on which to keep building and opportunities for improvement to reach higher levels of performance.
 OIO worked with EiMF in 2012 to complete this analysis for Support Services and related departments.
 The results of the assessment were the foundation for developing priorities and work plans for our organizational improvement efforts.

 Whom do I contact in OIO?

-OIO is staffed by Tom Field, Priscilla Reckling, Cheryl Pace and Terry Rusconi, all of whom have lengthy tenures at KUMC, broad institutional knowledge and have networks of positive working relationships with KUMC faculty and staff.
-Tom and Priscilla are both examiners for the Malcolm Baldrige Quality Award Program.
-Terry has been a Baldrige examiner and is currently a judge for the Baldrige program.
+OIO is staffed by Tom Field, Cheryl Pace and Terry Rusconi, all of whom have lengthy tenures at KUMC, broad institutional knowledge and have networks of positive working relationships with KUMC faculty and staff.
+Tom and Cheryl are examiners for the Baldrige Performance Excellence Program.
+Terry has been a Baldrige examiner and judge for the Baldrige program.

 Mar 11, 2015